mrkkrp/markkarpov.com/post/announcing-ghc-syntax-highlighter.md

 ---
-title: Announcing GHC syntax highlihter
+title: Announcing GHC syntax highlighter
-desc: Announcing GHC syntax highlihter, a package that allows to highliht Haskell code using lexer of GHC itself.
+desc: Announcing GHC syntax highlighter, a package that allows to highlight Haskell code using lexer of GHC itself.
 date:
   published: May 13, 2018
 ---